2nd Annual Color A Cause Exhibit Featuring Power 20 Honorees

 The 2013 edition of Color-A-Cause will benefit Neat Stuff for Kids.
 Neat Stuff, Inc. was founded in 1995 with the mission to provide free new clothing and school uniforms to abused, neglected, and abandoned and other at-risk children.
 Neat Stuff was created by local community child advocate Phyllis Krug, who identified a critical need for children involved in the social services system.
 Today, under the direction of Executive Director Franklin Monjarrez, the organization is proud to be the only agency of its kind in South Florida proudly serving an average of 8,000 at-risk children and distributing over $.7 million worth of new clothes, school uniforms and accessories annually.
 The major story is not just what they do but how they do it.

 Joey Mugica wishes to add a dose of color into the lives of these affected children and Color-A-Cause gives him the platform to give back to the community which has supported his dream.
-Mugica asks the public to join him on Wednesday May 29, 2013 in support of creativity and children.If you love Soul Of Miami, please consider leaving a testimonial.
+Mugica asks the public to join him on Wednesday May 29, 2013 in support of creativity and children.Thank you for using Soul Of Miami!